KhangKuro/KhangKuro/README.md

 # 💫About Me :
-🌱 I’m currently learning at VNU-HCUMS
+🌱 I’m currently learning at VNU-HCMUS

 🎂 26/01/2002